porsche-design-system/porsche-design-system/packages/components/src/components/content/tabs/tabs.code.md

 This variant does not support `a` tags and should not be used for navigation.
 If you need to update your window location have a look at our [Tabs Bar](#/components/tabs-bar#code) component.

+---

 ## Basic example

 Basic implementation shows a tab list with buttons to switch between the content.
 For every `p-tabs-item` inside of the `p-tabs` component, a tab will be created.
 The assigned `label` property defines also the name of the Button.

-Every `p-tabs-item` holds a `slot` to display content which can be individually designed.
+Every `p-tabs-item` holds a `slot` to display content which can be individually assigned.

 <Playground>
   <template>